masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 ![](images/12-run-new-jupy-interace.png)

-ATTENTION: You will need to make 1 change to this file.
+You will need to make 1 change to this file.

 On the fourth cell, beginning with _minioClient = get_s3_server()_, replace the filename in the second line, with your CSV-FILE you just retrieved in Minio:

+**ATTENTION:** Minio includes some spaces in the filename that you MUST remove.
+There are spaces either side of the / that you need to remove after you paste it into the code.
+E.g.: full_data_csvuser29 **<span style="color:red">/</span>** part-00000-07b75a3b-d460-4d5b-809a-194febfb516f-c000.csv

 ![](images/13-visualise-insert-file-name.png)